ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-12-31-cristiano-ronaldo-gym-workout-2026.md

 | **Box Jumps**       | 3    | 8-10        | 60-90          | Explosive power, vertical jump                |
 | **Leg Extensions / Hamstring Curls** | 3    | 12-15       | 45-60          | Quad / Hamstring isolation                    |

-**Affiliate Link:** Keep track of your progress and lifts with a [fitness journal](https://example.com/fitness-journal-affiliate-link).
+Keep track of your progress and lifts with a [fitness journal](https://amzn.to/44SmcU9).
 It's great for writing down sets, reps, and how you felt.
-If you're building a home gym, consider investing in [resistance machines for home](https://example.com/home-resistance-machine-affiliate-link) like a leg press or squat rack.
+If you're building a home gym, consider investing in [resistance machines for home](https://amzn.to/3YOHQF8) like a leg press or squat rack.
 These can be a big help for serious leg training.

 #### H3: Cool-down (5-10 minutes)